nathanlem1/SVM_PyTorch/README.md

 network in addition to some advanced useful deep learning methods.
 In this repository, we implemented the linear SVM.
 It is also recommended to look into the [Official Pytorch Tutorial](https://pytorch.org/tutorials/index.html) to start with if you are a beginner.

+We also include the performance of the learned model on a test data and its performance investigation using a confusion matrix.

 <br/>